Joerg Dietz

-Joerg Dietz is a German academic specializing in Organizational Behavior and a professor at HEC Lausanne.
-He is recognized for his research in diversity management, organizational behavior, and workforce discrimination.
-His work has focused on how community and organizational climates affect employee outcomes, including service climates and diversity.
-Dietz has authored or co-authored many influential papers and won several academic awards for his research and teaching.
+Joerg Dietz is a German organizational behavior academic who is a professor in the Department of Organizational Behavior at HEC Lausanne.
+His research addressed leadership, contextual antecedents of organizational behavior, and diversity-related issues.

 Early life and education

-Dietz received his Ph.D. in Organizational Behavior from Tulane University in 2000, where his dissertation focused on the effects of organizational climate on employee well-being and organizational effectiveness.
+Dietz received his Ph.D. in organizational behavior from Tulane University in 2000, where his dissertation examined organizational climate on employee well-being and organizational effectiveness.

 Academic career

-Dietz began his academic career as an assistant professor at the Richard Ivey School of Business at the University of Western Ontario in 1999.
+Dietz began his career as an assistant professor at the Richard Ivey School of Business at the University of Western Ontario in 1999.
 He later became associate professor and held the Donald F. Hunter Professorship in International Business.
 In 2009, he joined HEC Lausanne as a full professor and was appointed head of the Department of Organizational Behavior.
-He became Vice Dean of Faculty and Research in 2012.
-He has been a visiting scholar at the Sauder School of Business at the University of British Columbia and the Geneva Graduate Institute.
+From 2012 to 2018 he served as Vice Dean of Faculty and Research, and then again as department head from 2018 to 2021.
+He has been a visiting scholar at the Sauder School of Business at the University of British Columbia and an adjunct professor a Geneva Graduate Institute.

 Research

-Dietz's research is centered on diversity, prejudice, and discrimination in the workplace, especially in the context of immigrant employees.
-His research also covers the effects of organizational climate on employee performance, as well as employee-customer linkages in service organizations.

-His research contributions have been published in top-tier journals, including the Academy of Management Journal, Journal of Applied Psychology, and the Journal of Business Ethics.
+Dietz's research addresses leadership, workplace diversity, and organizational behaviour, with a focus on improving causal inference.
+His leadership research has investigated leadership processes and leadership styles.
+The research has shown that leadership styles do not capture leader behaviors, but rather the evaluations of these behaviors by others.
+Dietz and his co-authors argue that therefore relationships between leadership styles and leadership outcomes do not capture effects of leader behaviors.

+In the research on workforce diversity, co-authored research has studied antecedents of employment discrimination, including effects of authority instructions to prefer certain demographic groups as organizational factors, prejudice, and organizational commitment.
+This latter research showing that highly committed organizational members are particularly likely to conform to organizational pressures to prefer a certain demographic group, was a co-winner of the 2009 Saroj Parasuraman Award of the GDO Division of the Academy of Management.

+Other publications have considered how organizational and community contexts are associated with workplace outcomes, including workplace aggression and perceptions of ethnic work conflict.
+Throughout his career, Dietz has also published on theory- and methods-related themes, including actionable theories, validity testing, and the use of ratio variables in correlational analyses.